pycom/pycom-esp-idf/docs/en/api-guides/build-system-cmake.rst

 Mandatory Parts
 ---------------

-The inclusion of these four lines, in the order shown above, is necessary for every project:
+The inclusion of these three lines, in the order shown above, is necessary for every project:

-- ``cmake_minimum_required(VERSION 3.5)`` tells CMake what version is required to build the project.
+- ``cmake_minimum_required(VERSION 3.5)`` tells CMake the minimum version that is required to build the project.
 ESP-IDF is designed to work with CMake 3.5 or newer.
 This line must be the first line in the CMakeLists.txt file.
 - ``include($ENV{IDF_PATH}/tools/cmake/project.cmake)`` pulls in the rest of the CMake functionality to configure the project, discover all the components, etc.
 - ``project(myProject)`` creates the project itself, and specifies the project name.
 The project name is used for the final binary output files of the app - ie ``myProject.elf``, ``myProject.bin``.
 Only one project can be defined per CMakeLists file.